 - 6. Determine the number of actively-enrolled students eligible to take the SC READY or SC ALT in Science for the school (or the district or the state, as appropriate for comparison metrics or for district or state report cards) on the first day of testing, regardless of whether they are included in the indicator (as described in the What Students are Included in the Indicator section above; i.e., n{Day160}). - 7.
-From the number found in step 6, subtract the number of students not tested for an authorized and properly documented purpose described in the most recently released Students Not Tested Guidelines. - 8.
-Determine the number of students who have a score for either the SC READY or SC ALT in Science (i.e., n{tested}). - 9.
-Divide the number found in step 8 by the difference obtained in step 7. - 10.
-Multiply the quotient found in step 9 by 100 to find the participation rate as a percent.
+From the number found in step 6, subtract the number of students not tested for an authorized and properly documented purpose described in the most recently released Students Not Tested Guidelines (i.e., $n{excluded}$).